 Aboriginal Culture in Perth & WA

 NAIDOC week in July is the perfect time of year to immerse yourself in the richness of Aboriginal culture.
-One of the most significant events on the cultural calendar, it celebrates Indigenous language, arts, history and culture.
+One of the most significant events on the Australian calendar, it celebrates Indigenous language, arts, history and culture.

 Dotted across the state, guided tours provide an in-depth look at Aboriginal ancestral practices and stories.
 Traditional owners share their customs, medicines and bush tucker, as well as showcasing their country, where countless generations of Indigenous people have survived and thrived for thousands of years.